 One of my personal highlights in Paraty was a visit to the natural food store, Via Natural on Rua da Floresta.
 André was so enthusiastic about his products and I left just as excited as he was with my selection of cloves (cravo), cinnamon, dried guava and pineapple, brazil nuts, and – wait for it – pure roasted cocoa beans rolled in demerara sugar!
 I wish I could make everyone taste one who joins me on my chocolate tours in Paris!
 For that I’d need a regular supply, André …

 André couldn’t let us leave without trying Açai (ah-sah-ee).
 This super-healthy but bitter berry is found around the Amazon river basin and is hugely popular in Brazil.
 As a drink, it’s sweetened normally with banana but André had a wonderfully vibrant Açai powder which I look forward to using – particularly as it’s list of health benefits is well worth the try.
 I’ll experiment with it for some pastries at teatime but in the meantime, I’ve already made a Brazilian version of breakfast granola using the above ingredients.
 Fabulous!

 I’ll finally leave you with a sunset from Brigitte Bardot’s beach in Buzios, the “Saint Tropez of Brazil”.
 Cheers to you, readers!

 Now I’m finally back in Paris, you may have noticed I’ve been travelling again since Brazil.
 Next stop on le blog?
 The Loire Valley.

-(Note: this was not at all a sponsored trip but our private family holiday I wanted to share with you, in preparation for the Olympic Games in Brazil, 2016)
+(Disclaimer: this was not at all a sponsored trip but our private family holiday I wanted to share with you)